Projects & Research

 Health-Cyber REST Lab - MITRE

-I currently serve as a member of MITRE's Health Innovation Center.
-We support federal and state agencies building cybersecurity resilience within the healthcare sector.
+MITRE's Health Innovation Center supports federal and state agencies building cybersecurity resilience within the healthcare sector.
 We've researched cyber capacity building at rural hospitals, performed table top exercises at major hospitals, and studied cyber attacks against healthcare infrastructure

 Threat ModelingAdversary EmulationHealthcare